iacoviola/mb_releases/README.md

 The output file type (`-t`) is always required (unless `-n` is set) and can be either `ics` or `rss`.

+>If you choose the rss format there are two customizations available for it in the `config.cfg` file:
+>>the `d_past` option is the number of days in the past you want to see in the feed.
+The `d_future` option is the number of days in the future you want to see in the feed.
+If **none are set**, every release will be added to the feed.

 If you want to manually refresh the releases, you can use the `-r` flag.

 >Otherwise, the program will refresh the releases automatically **if** you fill the options `a_refresh` and `a_refresh_interval` in the `config.cfg` file.
 >>The `a_refresh` option is either `true` or `false` and it enables the automatic refresh.
 The `a_refresh_interval` is the number of days, hours and minutes between each refresh.

+If you want to receive notifications on Telegram, you can use the `-n` flag.

+> The program will notify you only if there are new releases, and it will not notify you if you run the program with the `-r` flag.

 ```bash
 usage: app.py [-h] [-f FILE] [-r] [-v] -t {ics,rss}